Skip to main content

 Introduction

-These technical improvements and content additions will draw more attention to the works of one of the most important literary figures in the U.S. But in addition to these changes, the editors and staff of the Chesnutt Archive felt some other new approaches might be warranted.
-The state of public politics and anti-racist activism has shifted since the 1990s, with the arrival of social media, the Black Lives Matter movement, and the massive protests of 2020—and Chesnutt’s work speaks profoundly to the long history of anti-Black violence and Black resistance.
-Other shifts have happened as well, in literary theory (toward a “post-critical,” less theory-driven style), in textual scholarship (which has flowered in the digital age), and in archival approaches to the materials of historically underrepresented groups subject not merely to the erasures of a racist hegemony but to exclusion from the processes and institutions of cultural preservation that enable historical narratives.
+These technical improvements and content additions will draw more attention to the works of one of the most important literary figures in U.S. history.
+But in addition to these changes, the editors and staff of the Chesnutt Archive felt some other new approaches might be warranted.
+The state of public politics and anti-racist activism has shifted since the 1990s, and Chesnutt’s work speaks profoundly to the long history of anti-Black violence and Black resistance.
+Other shifts have happened as well, in literary theory (toward a “post-critical,” less theory-driven style), in textual scholarship (which has flowered in the digital age), and in archival approaches to the materials of historically underrepresented groups subject not merely to erasures but to exclusion from the processes and institutions of cultural preservation that enable historical narratives.
 The work of the award-winning digital archival project Colored Conventions, for example, has set new standards for the preservation and sharing of historical materials relating to African American communities.[3]

-In light of this altered landscape, during this grant period we have been developing new approaches to the building of the Chesnutt Archive.
-In the spirit of these approaches and in the hopes of engaging in dialogue with our readers about not just Chesnutt but how best to preserve his materials and extend their study, we offer a description of our discussions and decisions.
+In light of this altered landscape, since 2019 we have been developing new approaches to the building of the Chesnutt Archive.
+In the spirit of these approaches and in an effort to engage in dialogue with our readers about not just Chesnutt but how best to preserve his materials and extend their study, we offer a description of our discussions and decisions.

 I. The Chesnutt Archive and the Community